 There are numerous factors driving the efficiency revolution: Stricter consumer appliance standards, local building codes geared toward efficiency and federal tax credits, in addition to awareness outreach programs and labeling efforts like the federal Energy Star program have all contributed to the reduction in consumption per square foot.

 If you want to save the most energy, smaller is always better when it comes to houses.
 There’s less space to heat and less to cool.
 However, if you need the extra space, take heart knowing that technological and behavioral improvements mean that a large house doesn’t gobble up nearly as much energy as you might expect.

 For more ideas on how to decrease your consumption, ask a home services expert to evaluate your home.
 He or she can help you find new ways to save no matter the size of your home.

-Call local One Hour Heating & Air Conditioning® for more energy efficiency tips and advice.
+Call local One Hour Air Conditioning & Heating North NJ for more energy efficiency tips and advice.
 We’re always here to help!